-AMISR facilities deployed in the Southern Hemisphere and in the southern polar regions will contribute significantly to understanding of inter-hemispheric variability that serves as the focus of the longitudinal sensor network proposed above.
-Collocation of the proposed whole-atmosphere lidar with such a deployment will lead to further advances in AIMI science by elucidating wave-plasma and plasma-neutral interactions over a range of scales, as well as contributing to understanding of the spatial and temporal evolution of Joule heating.
-Thus, with successful AMISR deployments at Poker Flat (PFISR) and at Resolute Bay (RISR), and planned deployments in Argentina and Antarctica, attention over the next decade should turn to developing technologies and strategies to fully exploit the emerging ISR network to address AIMI panel science priorities.
+AMISR facilities deployed in the southern hemisphere and in the southern polar regions will contribute significantly to the understanding of inter-hemispheric variability that serves as the focus of the longitudinal sensor network proposed above.
+Collocation of the proposed whole-atmosphere lidar with such a deployment will lead to further advances in AIMI science by elucidating wave-plasma and plasma-neutral interactions over a range of scales, as well as contributing to the understanding of the spatial and temporal evolution of Joule heating.
+Thus, with successful AMISR deployments at Poker Flat (PFISR), Resolute Bay (RISR), and planned deployments in Argentina and Antarctica, attention over the next decade should turn to developing technologies and strategies to fully exploit the emerging "ISR network" to address AIMI science objectives.

-AIMI Priority: Develop and deploy phased-array ISR facilities in the Southern Hemisphere including Antarctica, and develop the technologies and strategies to enable autonomous, extended, and coordinated operation of these facilities.
+Develop and deploy phased-array ISR facilities in the southern hemisphere including Antarctica, and develop the technologies and strategies to enable autonomous, extended, and coordinated operation of these facilities.

-AIMI Priority: Create a medium-scale research facility program at NSF.
-The above facilities are candidates for support by the NSF Geospace program and would require that a medium-scale (~\$40 million to \$50 million) research facility funding program be instituted at NSF to fill the gap between the Major Research Instrumentation (MRI; <\$4 million) and Major Research Equipment and Facilities Construction (MREFC; >\$100 million) programs.
+Create a Medium-scale Research Facility (MRF) Program at NSF.
+The above facilities are candidates for support by the NSF Geospace Program and would require that a Medium-scale (~\$40 to \$50 million) Research Facility (MRF) funding program be instituted at NSF to fill the gap between the Major Research Instrumentation (MRI, <\$4 million) and Major Research Equipment and Facilities Construction (MREFC, >\$100 million) programs.